U.S. appeals court rejects immediate WeChat ban

 The three-judge panel for the Ninth Circuit Court of Appeals said in a brief order the government had not demonstrated it would "suffer an imminent, irreparable injury during the pendency of this appeal, which is being expedited."

-On Friday, a U.S. judge in San Francisco rejected a Justice Department request to reverse her decision preventing the WeChat ban.
+On Friday, a U.S. judge in San Francisco rejected a Justice Department request to reverse her decision preventing the WeChat ban sought by the U.S. Commerce Department in response to a lawsuit filed by WeChat users.

+The WeChat users said the ruling will avoid an "unprecedented shutdown of a major platform for communications relied on by millions of people in the United States."

+The Commerce Department order, which had been set to take effect Sept.
+20, would also bar other U.S. transactions with WeChat, potentially making the app unusable in the United States.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))